Decolonising the Curriculum: A Teacher's Guide

 Decolonising the curriculum means examining whose knowledge is taught and why.
 Practical strategies, key frameworks, and examples for UK teachers.

 Decolonising the curriculum means critically examining which knowledge, voices, and ways of knowing are valued in schools, and why.
 It is not simply adding a few new authors to a reading list or running a Black History Month assembly.
-It is a structural process of questioning whose knowledge is treated as universal, whose is treated as specialist, and what that communicates to every pupil who walks through your door.
+It is a structural process of questioning whose knowledge is treated as universal, whose is treated as specialist, and what that communicates to every learner who walks through your door.

 This guide gives you the theoretical grounding, practical tools, and subject-specific strategies to begin that process in your school.